dannofx/AlgorithmsDM/README.md

 12. **[Tournament Tree](Others/TournamentTree.swift)**:  Form of min (max) heap which is a complete binary tree.
 Every external node represents a player and internal node represents winner.
 In a tournament tree, every internal node contains winner and every leaf node contains one player.

 **Note:** Many of the descriptions of the list were obtained from [Geeks for Geeks](https://www.geeksforgeeks.org)
-# Cracking The Coding Interview
-The folder [CTCI](CTCI/) contains some of the problems from the book Cracking The Coding Interview.